cg94301/fullstack-nanodegree-webserver/README.md

 Open your browser at your AWS URL and see `Hello World` welcome.

+#### Tag existing project 3

+Before you clone the project and make changes it might make sense to tag it.
+It's easy to add a full tag in git, e.g. `git tag -a v1.0 -m "Project 3 complete SQLite version"`.
+There's a separate command to push tags, `git push --tags`.
+Issue these commands from your local machine in the existing project 3 workarea.

 #### Clone fullstack nanodegree project 3

+Then install git on the server and clone the project:

 ```
 grader@vm:~$ sudo apt-get install git